jwithington/100-days-of-healthing/Participants/jwithington.md

 - Quiet reading at the end of the night
 - Asked for stuff I needed
-- took night mostly of from chores
+- took night mostly off from chores

 **Reflection**